• Menu

 Overlooking the main square in the heart of Mexico City’s Historic Center, Balcón del Zócalo provides unparalleled views of the Zócalo, the Metropolitan Cathedral, and the National Palace.

-Balcón del Zócalo’s sophisticated menu enhances traditional Mexican cuisine with a contemporary twist that splendidly blends top-quality seasonal ingredients, expert techniques, and Chef Pepe Salinas’s creativity.
+Balcón del Zócalo’s sophisticated menu enhances traditional Mexican cuisine with a contemporary twist, blending top-quality seasonal ingredients, expert techniques, and Chef Pepe Salinas’s creativity.

 Location: Av.
 5 de Mayo, Centro Histórico, Cuauhtémoc, Mexico City